Belford University: Controversy and criticism

 A 2005 investigative report on WHEC-TV in Rochester, New York, characterized Belford as "just one of hundreds of diploma mills easily accessible online".

 According to David Linkletter of the Texas Higher Education Coordinating Board, Belford "is not a legitimate institute of higher education.
 No legitimate university offers a complete degree on the basis of one's life experience.
 I particularly like the 'order now' button on their Web site, which is another clue...
 To the extent that Belford University is in Texas, it is operating in violation of the Texas Education Code."
 Furthermore, the Texas Higher Education Coordinating Board has indicated that Belford, Rochville University, as well as the agencies from which they claim accreditation, "appear to be operated by the same people".

 In a 2007 article, a Yale Daily News journalist reported that he had applied for a doctorate with what he described as a brief paltry life experience justification, and was approved for his requested degree 12 hours later.
 He said that the basic price for a doctorate was $549 and entitled the recipient to a transcript showing a 3.0 grade point average.
 Latin honors could be obtained for an additional fee of $25 and Belford offered to back-date a degree for an additional $75 fee.

 Several people with "degrees" from Belford have been severely penalized for attempting to use them to qualify for jobs or promotions.
 A fire chief was dismissed from his job for his Belford degree in 2006.
 Similarly, a faculty member at Pensacola State College was dismissed in January 2011 for "present[ing] college administrators with an unaccredited master's degree from an online diploma mill that he obtained while on a paid sabbatical".
 In 2008, a candidate for sheriff in Mahoning County, Ohio, was removed from the ballot after the Supreme Court of Ohio determined that his associate's degree from Belford could not be used to satisfy the state's requirement that a sheriff have at least two years of post-secondary education.

 Dr. Ben Mays, a veterinarian in Clinton, Arkansas, successfully received a diploma accrediting his dog as Dr. Maxwell Sniffingwell, partially in criticism of Arkansas politician John Rhoda, who himself had received a diploma from the university.

 Ahmad Tavakoli, a member of Iran's parliament, has made allegations that the vice president of Iran, Mohammad Reza Rahimi, holds a fraudulent Ph.D. degree from Belford University.
 Tavakoli has published documents on his website purporting to show fraudulent documents created by Rahimi.

-Salem Kureshi, the owner of Belford University and Belford High School, agreed to a default judgment against him and his companies in a 2011 class-action lawsuit filed in a U.S. federal court; on June 19, 2012, the court held him in contempt for failing to comply with the terms of the judgment, including $22.7 million payment.
+Salem Kureshi, the owner of Belford University and Belford High School, agreed to a default judgment against him and his companies in a 2011 class-action lawsuit filed in a U.S. federal court; on June 19, 2012, the court held him in contempt for failing to comply with the terms of the judgment, including a $22.7 million payment.